kucherenko12/SelfAssessment/Skills/Programming.md

   - Covariance
   - Contravariance
 - Functions
-  - Signature
+  - Signature 🖐️ used
-  - Argument
+  - Argument 🖐️ used
-  - Parameter
+  - Parameter 🖐️ used
   - Pure function
-  - Lambda expression
+  - Lambda expression 🖐️ used
   - Side effects
   - Closure
   - Partial application
   - Currying
   - Higher order
-  - Recursion
+  - Recursion 🖐️ used
   - Tail call optimisation
   - Callback
   - Listener
   - Composition
   - Pipe
   - Memoize
-  - Wrapper
+  - Wrapper 🖐️ used
   - Functor
   - Monad
   - Monoid
   - Generator
-  - Coroutine
+  - Coroutine 👂 heard
 - Data structures
-  - Array
+  - Array 🖐️ used
-  - Structure
+  - Structure 🖐️ used
   - Record
-  - Enum
+  - Enum 🖐️ used
-  - Instance
+  - Instance 🖐️ used
-  - Object
+  - Object 🖐️ used
-  - Collection
+  - Collection 🖐️ used
-  - Set
+  - Set 🖐️ used
-  - Hash table
+  - Hash table 🖐️ used 🖐️ used
   - Linked list
   - Doubly list
   - Unrolled list
   - Circular list
-  - Queue
+  - Queue 🖐️ used
-  - Stack
+  - Stack 🖐️ used
-  - Deque
+  - Deque 🖐️ used
-  - Tree
+  - Tree 🖐️ used
-  - Graph
+  - Graph 🖐️ used
-  - Iterator
+  - Iterator 🖐️ used
   - Mutable state
   - Immutable state
-  - Serialization
+  - Serialization 🖐️ used
-  - String parsing
+  - String parsing 🖐️ used
-  - JSON
+  - JSON 🖐️ used
   - JSON5
   - YAML
 - Networking
-  - DNS
+  - DNS 🖐️ used
   - CDN
   - CORS
-  - IPv4
+  - IPv4 🖐️ used
-  - IPv6
+  - IPv6 🖐️ used
   - NAT
-  - URL
+  - URL 🖐️ used
   - URN
   - URI
 - Process and tools
-  - Compiler
+  - Compiler 🖐️ used
   - Just-in-time compilation
   - Ahead-of-time compilation
   - Transpiler